How Much Does Ethernet Installation Cost in 2025?

 Who installs Ethernet cables and ports?

 Most homeowners hire an electrician to install Ethernet cables and ports.
-You'll pay between $40 and $100 per hour for installation.
-Depending on the complexity of the computer network, a professional may quote 30 to 40 hours for the project.
+Depending on the complexity of the computer network, contractors may quote 30 to 40 hours for the project.
+If your computer network is experiencing trouble, you can hire an electrician or a computer specialist for troubleshooting or repairs.
+Repairing a computer network costs between $100 and $230.

 Can you run Ethernet cables through your ducts?